Egan Leadership Center

 The Mansion Complex

 The historic Tompkins-Buchanan-Rankin Mansion is located at 851 South Fourth Street.
-The Mansion Complex houses the College of Education, the School of Liberal Studies, the Master of Fine Arts in Writing program, the School of Professional Psychology and the Applied Behavior Analysis program, as well as the Spalding University art studio.
+The Mansion Complex houses the College of Education, the School of Liberal Studies, the School of Creative and Professional Writing, the School of Professional Psychology and the Applied Behavior Analysis program, as well as the Spalding University art studio.
 In addition, the Learning Resource Center is also located in this iconic structure.

 The 851 Mansion, the heart of the Mansion Complex, is a historic and fascinating treasure.
 Since the establishment of the Louisville campus in 1920, Spalding University has occupied this impressive structure, designed by prominent Louisville architect Henry Whitestone.
 Interesting features of this building include the stained glass window above the original entrance, the original three-story staircase of hand-carved walnut and a stained glass skylight.
 It was designated a Kentucky Landmark in 1973 and listed on the National Register of Historic Places in 1977.
 The mansion is open to the public for free self-guided tours when the University is in session.
 The elegant drawing room of the Mansion is a gathering place for students and is used for official receptions by the Spalding University Board of Trustees as well as our academic leaders.
 Other rooms are used as conference and meeting rooms on a regular basis.